tuda-parallel/FTIO/README.md

 ```

 > [!note]
-> Note: you need to activate the environment to use `ftio` and the other tools using:
+> You need to activate the environment to use `ftio` and the other tools using:
 >
 > ```sh
 > source path/to/venv/bin/activate